JackyKch/JackyKch/README.md

 ### Hi !
 Welcome to my GitHub !
 I'm Jacky 👋

-French engineering student in Paris and Data Analyst apprentice at AXA France.
+French engineering student in Paris and Data Analyst apprentice at [AXA France][axa].

 - 🔭 I’m currently working on different projects at school but also personal projects linked to my hobbies.
 - 🌱 I’m currently learning Machine Learning and Data Visualization with Python